canonical/kafka-operator/README.md

 ### Deployment

-The Apache Kafka and Apache ZooKeeper operators can both be deployed as follows:
+Charmed Apache Kafka and Charmed Apache ZooKeeper can both be deployed as follows:

 ```shell
 $ juju deploy zookeeper -n 5